7RU7H/7RU7H/README.md

 ## I am:
-The Prime Archivist of Archive, Self-taught programmer, Ethical Hacker
+The Prime Archivist of the Archive Repo, Self-taught programmer, Ethical Hacker

 Soon to have certs